Fri. 02.11.18 / 7 pm Touch Change

 A conversation between Syrus Marcus Ware and !Kona

-In conjunction with Syrus Marcus Ware's exhibition 2068: Touch Change, Recollective presents a discussion between the artist and Vancouver-based activist and writer !Kona.
+In conjunction with Syrus Marcus Ware's exhibition 2068: Touch Change, Recollective presented a discussion between the artist and Vancouver-based activist and writer !Kona.

 116-350 E. 2nd Ave